magus/react-native-facebook-login/android/README.md

 // android interpretation of loginBehaviors
 // these will map to the android sdk LoginBehavior enum FBLoginManager.LoginBehaviors = {
-   SystemAccount:"DEVICE_AUTH",
-   NativeOnly:"NATIVE_ONLY",
+   SystemAccount: "DEVICE_AUTH",
+   NativeOnly: "NATIVE_ONLY",
-   Native:"NATIVE_WITH_FALLBACK", // android default
+   Native: "NATIVE_WITH_FALLBACK", // android default
-   Web:"WEB_ONLY"
+   Web: "WEB_ONLY",
+   Katana: "KATANA_ONLY",
+   WebView: "WEB_VIEW_ONLY"
 }
 ```